Skip to main content

 The appearance of the antique rose cut diamond is heavily influenced by the shape of the rough diamond crystal.
 When designing the cut of the diamond, diamond cutters often try to preserve as much of the carat weight off the original stone.
 That is why, you will see that an antique rose cut diamond often has a perimeter that follows the original diamond crystal’s shape, instead of being perfectly round.

-Rose cut diamonds were first seen in the 16th century and were extremely popular in the Victorian and Georgian times.
+Rose cut diamonds were first seen in the 16th century and were extremely popular in Victorian and Georgian times.
 This makes these diamonds one of the oldest types of diamond shapes.
 Moreover, they were also the preferred style of diamond shape in Europe in the 18th and 19th century.
-Like most of the antique diamonds in those times, they were usually cut by hand and were designed in such a way that they would sparkle under candlelight.
-The wide and large facets of the rose cut diamond are, therefore, exquisitely beautiful when seen in low light conditions.

 The earliest type of rose cut diamond did not have more than three or six facets which were polished until there was a crystal tip at the top and the bottom of the diamond was flat.
 Most of these stones were found in the round outline and were extremely popular in the 16th century.